absmach/magistrala/docs/dev-guide.md

 #### PostgreSQL
 Mainflux uses PostgreSQL to store metadata (`users`, `things` and `channels` entities alongside with authorization tokens).
-It expects that PostgreSQL DB is installed, setu-up and running on the local system.
+It expects that PostgreSQL DB is installed, set up and running on the local system.

-Inflormation how to set-up (prepare) PostgreSQL database can be found [here](https://support.rackspace.com/how-to/postgresql-creating-and-dropping-roles/), and it is done by executing following commands:
+Information how to set-up (prepare) PostgreSQL database can be found [here](https://support.rackspace.com/how-to/postgresql-creating-and-dropping-roles/), and it is done by executing following commands:

 ```